Getting started with Tehama Administration

 4. Desktop Admin/Mgmt

-Now that the configuration of your Room is completed, you need to you need to create your Desktop templates, from which your virtual Desktop instances are built.
+Now that the configuration of your Enclave is completed, you need to you need to create your Desktop templates, from which your virtual Desktop instances are built.
 Once it is built, you will need to find its interface in the Tehama Web UI.

 The last step is for you and your members to learn how to connect to their Desktops.